TheLinuxITGuy/Turtle-Dragonflight/README.md

 #### tDF Install
 1. Unpack the zip file included with this download.
-2. Copy the "tDF" folder to your AddOns folder.
+2. Copy the __tDF__ folder to your AddOns folder.

 #### Interface Install
-- Copy the contents of the included "Interface" folder into your Interface folder.
+- Copy the contents of the included __Interface__ folder into your Interface folder.
 - Folder structure:

 <pre>